-The objective is to combine the four drugs needed for the treatment of paediatric HIV into an easy-to-use single unit, or fixed dose combination, which is heat-stable, taste-masked, solid, does not contain alcohol or inappropriate solvents.
+The objective of the 4-in-1 is to combine the four drugs needed for the treatment of paediatric HIV into a single, easy-to-use granule-filled capsule, also called a fixed-dose combination, which is heat-stable, taste-masked, solid, and does not contain alcohol or inappropriate solvents.